valenlab/amplican/README.md

 #### Feedback

-Please feel free to provide feedback or wanted functionality.
+Please feel free to provide feedback or desired functionality.
 My contact address is Kornel.Labun at uib.no.